KiiChain/kiichain-docs/learn/kiichain/use-cases.md

 ### Stablecoin FX powerhouse

-Traditional FX operations are hindered by Trade Financial banking hours (often times 8am to 1pm local).
-Essentially, only 25% of the day, on business banking days, can businesses or users engage in FX operations.
-Users can now engage in compliant, fast and affordable FX transactions on KiiChain and receive their funds real-time.&#x20;
+Traditional FX operations are constrained by traditional finance (TradFi) banking hours (often 8 am to 1 pm local time).
+This limited window on business days restricts when businesses and users can engage in FX operations.
+With KiiChain, users can perform compliant, fast, and affordable FX transactions and receive their funds in real time.&#x20;

 ### Unified Liquidity for Trading and Payments&#x20;